-old routine with a few new ideas!
-I have been using spiral notebooks as a day planner for years.
-I have so many things swirling around in my head that writing it on a random piece of paper gets me in trouble.
+Homeschool schedule organization is a popular topic.
+I use spiral notebooks as a day planner for my children.
+There are many things swirling around in my head that writing it on a random piece of paper gets me in trouble.

 - I write down any ideas or concepts that crossed my mind that day.

 - finally, cross off the task when completed.

 Each of the boys has a spiral notebook for their daily work.
 Each night I write out their work for the next day.
 They cross or check it off and then I know if they have any carry over when I write out the next day.

 Also, the boys have a spiral for each of their subjects to do their work in.
 My boys can really make a mess of a pile of papers so containment is my strategy.
 If it can be done in the notebook, it is.

 I read a post on Post It notes scheduling and I loved the idea.
 The boys’ daily planners are still spiral notebooks.
 First, I staple a printed copy of their work for the day out of their curriculum in the notebook.
 Second, I write the other work that needs to be done on the right side.
 Then the next page will be Post It notes of extras that need to be done or repetitive items that can keep moving forward when complete.
 Some extras may get moved to a different day depending on what is happening.

 However, I do not stress about moving the Post Its to another day.
 I am using an actual curriculum this year.
 Oak Meadow is what both boys are using and I will type out their weekly lessons a month at a time to help them adjust to how their weekly lessons are laid out in their books.